GhalibAbdullah/Opsyn-Web/README.md

 ### 🔌 **Integration Management**
 - **200+ Pre-built Pieces**: Connect with Google Sheets, OpenAI, Discord, RSS, and many more services
-- **Enable/Disable Pieces**: Control which integrations are available in your platform or projects
+- **Enable/Disable Pieces**: Project owners can control which integrations are available in their projects (Community Edition)
 - **Custom Pieces**: Create your own TypeScript-based pieces with hot-reloading support
 - **Connection Management**: Centralized management of all API connections and credentials
 - **Connection Scoping**: Connections can be project-specific or platform-wide